 4. Our supply chains

 Lavazza UK supply chain is for the vast majority based on the coffee supplied by the parent Lavazza.
 Lavazza purchases the green coffee from producing countries and transports it by sea.
-The product is then kept in stock in a number of ltalian and French warehouses and transported to the manufacturing plants for production.
-The other raw materials come from different suppliers, mainly based in italy.
-The finished product is manufactured in three factories, 2 located in italy (Settimo Torinese and Gattinara) and 1 in France (Laverune).
+The product is then kept in stock in a number of Italian and French warehouses and transported to the manufacturing plants for production.
+The other raw materials come from different suppliers, mainly based in Italy.
+The finished product is manufactured in 3 factories, 2 located in Italy (Torino, Gattinara) and 1 in France (Lavèrune).
 The coffee is decaffeinated in a factory located in Pozzilli (Italy).
 Lavazza Professional UK supply chain is based on raw materials such as coffee, tea, cocoa, packaging and machine components supplied by third party suppliers and licensed brands.
 The raw materials are then processed within the manufacturing plant in Basingstoke (UK) to make final products for sale.
 The Flavia® coffee machines commercialized by Lavazza Professional UK are produced by a third-party manufacturer based in China.

-The Other products sold by the group come from a variety of sources, with a significant component of coffee machines produced in Italy, Poland and China.
-The distribution is organised with 3 major logistics centres in Italy and a centra! warehouse for each local subsidiary.
+The other products sold by the Lavazza Group come from a variety of sources, with a significant component of coffee machines produced in Italy, UK, Poland and China.
+The distribution is organised with 3 major logistics centres in Italy and a central warehouse for each local subsidiary.
 All transfers between warehouses are performed with saturated means of transport and relying on intermodal transport whenever possible.
 Secondary distribution is entrusted to specialised logistics operators.

 5. Our policies on slavery and human trafficking